Coloring Book - "Be Safe Around Dogs"

 Finally, the cost of euthanasia should not be a barrier to ending your pet's suffering.
 The Wake County Animal Center does offer no-cost, owner-requested euthanasia.
 For more information, please contact us directly at 919- 212-7387.

 Many dogs are surrendered to the Wake County Animal Center because their family is moving and they cannot go along because of breed restrictions.
-Click here to see a list of rental housing that does NOT have breed restrictions, which helps keep families together!
+Click here (Spanish version) to see a list of communities that do NOT have breed restrictions, which helps keep families together!

 The purpose of the Neighborly Dog Owner Guidelines is to encourage dog owners to respect individual and common property, as well as to ensure the safety of all residents.
 Dog ownership comes with many responsibilities.
 Included in these responsibilities is the consideration of others in your community.